koordinator-sh/website/docs/user-manuals/installation-runtime-proxy.md

 To make koord-runtime-proxy a proxy between kubelet and containerd, kubelet parameters should be altered as shown below:

 ```
+# If the kubelet version is less than 1.24:
 kubelet <other options> \
    --container-runtime=remote \
+   --container-runtime-endpoint=unix:///var/run/koord-runtimeproxy/runtimeproxy.sock

+# If the kubelet version is greater than or equal to 1.24:
+kubelet <other options> \
    --container-runtime-endpoint=unix:///var/run/koord-runtimeproxy/runtimeproxy.sock
 ```